-Meaning: To be or lost or can’t be found
+Meaning: To be lost or can’t be found.

 The term walkabout refers to a rite of passage during which Indigenous male Australians undergo a journey during adolescence, typically between 10 to 16 years of age.
 They live in the wilderness for a period as long as six months to make the spiritual and traditional transition into manhood.